zmilla93/PlaceViewer/README.md

 # PlaceViewer
-An app to rewatch the reddit /r/Place datasets.<br>
+An app to watch the reddit /r/Place datasets.<br>
 If you enjoy my work, please consider [donating](https://www.paypal.com/paypalme/zmilla93) to support!

 ## Features